twitocode/Tantalum/content/University/Year 1/CS 1JC3/Software Development.md

 ## Software Development Models
 1. **Waterfall**: Development follows the logical order of the phases given above in a linear fashion.
-	- This model is an idealization of the software development process that is rarely realized.
+	- This model is an idealization of the software development process that *is rarely realized*.
 2. **Spiral**: The steps of the waterfall model are repeatedly applied until a suitable product is obtained.
 3. **Refinement** (Top-Down): The product requirements are step-wise refined through a series of designs until an implementation of the product is reached.
 4. **Prototyping**: A prototype of the product is developed first and then thrown away.